Wills & powers of attorney

 solicitors, who usually charge a fee.
 Some Public Trustees will not

-charge to prepare or update your will, but only if they act as the
+charge to prepare or update your will if you nominate them to be

-executor of your will.
-Other Public Trustees may only exempt you
+the executor of your will.
+Other Public Trustees may only exempt

-from charges if you are a pensioner or aged over 60.
-Check with the
+you from charges if you are a pensioner or aged over 60.
+Check with

-is in order.
-If a will isn't signed and witnessed properly, it will
+If a will isn't signed and witnessed properly, it will be

-change, specifically if you marry, divorce or separate;
+- specifically, if you marry, divorce or separate; have children or

 If you die intestate or your will is